 Smaller companies, where everyone wears many hats, are inherently holistic.
 It is one of the main reasons they move faster than their larger competitors.
 Indeed, this is one of the major reasons they win business.
 Larger companies tend to have more process in place and greater resources but the smaller companies are more responsive to customer requirements, it’s because they are agile.
 The larger businesses try and become more responsive by putting agile in part of their business, development.
 However, can they be truly responsive unless the whole organisation embraces this rhythm?

 At both ends of the spectrum these businesses are generally far from optimal.
 I believe it is because there are still disconnects in the organisations and they would benefit from a move towards a more Holistic Agile approach.

 Agile methodologies allow an organisation to test and flex product ideas and generally get them to market quicker.
 However, the business development cycle is still more like the diagram below.

 It is generally quite linear and the folks on the chain tend to wait for input from the previous before commencing or completing the task.
 This also promotes the ideas of silo based budgets and management lines of demarcation.

 The model that I think is required should look more like this:

 In this model all functional department work in parallel on the product being produced.
-To make this work is not simply a ‘product managers’ job to tie together the pieces of the organization but a full organizational commitment to the process.
+To make this work is not simply a ‘product managers’ job to tie together the pieces of the organisation but a full organisational commitment to the process.
 This means you need to overhaul your complete strategy and they way you report and measure your business.

 One agile technique that works very well is the idea of a slice.
 A slice builds a team containing front end, business layer and integration and builds a complete ‘end to end’ slice of technical functionality.
 This means that the executive team and the customers can engage early in process and can explore realistic scenarios.
 This allows for quicker flexing and direction changing if necessary.
 Why do we not do this across the whole business?